Pest Identification: Ants in Tennessee

 What risks do ants pose?

 Unlike some other pests, ants don’t generally build nests in your home; instead, you’ll find their nests outdoors.
 If you keep a close eye, you’ll notice ants carry food and other items back to the nests.
-Just because ants nest outside your home doesn’t mean you don’t have to worry about them, though—ants are experts at finding their way into your property.
+Just because they nest outside your home doesn’t mean you don’t have to worry about them, though—they are experts at finding their way into your property.

 Ants are generally nuisance pests, which means they tend not to pose direct property damage or health risks to your or your pets.
-However, some kinds of ants—such as the fire ant—have painful bites.
+However, some species—such as the fire ant—have painful bites.
 Ants can destroy or contaminate food they come into contact with as they eat it and take it back to the nest.

 Additionally, an ant infestation isn’t just problematic in and of itself.
 Other pests feed on insects, and the presence of ants in your property could eventually attract other pests.